Torn Curtain: Music

-The film had two scores.
+Two scores were written for the film.
 The first was written by Bernard Herrmann, a recurrent contributor to Hitchcock's work.
 Hitchcock and Universal asked Herrmann for a pop-and-jazz-influenced soundtrack, and even hoped Herrmann might write a song for lead actress Julie Andrews to perform.
 However, the score Herrmann provided was not what Hitchcock and the studio wanted, and his revisions failed to satisfy them.
 Hitchcock and Herrmann ended their long-time collaboration and John Addison was approached to write the score.

 Although the Addison score was issued commercially in 1966 (and has been re-released), the Herrmann score has been re-recorded and reissued several times, eclipsing that by Addison in terms of available versions.
 Recordings of Herrmann's original studio sessions exist, and have circulated online.
-Elmer Bernstein made the first commercial recording of the score with the Royal Philharmonic Orchestra on Warner Brothers Records in 1978.
+Elmer Bernstein made the first commercial recording of the score with the Royal Philharmonic Orchestra on Warner Bros.
+Records in 1978.
 Esa-Pekka Salonen recorded a suite from the film as part of a Herrmann album with the Los Angeles Philharmonic Orchestra in 1996.
 Joel McNeely subsequently recorded an expanded version with the National Philharmonic Orchestra for Varese Sarabande Records in 2010.

 In the climactic scene involving the ballet at the East Berlin theatre, the music was excerpted from Tchaikovsky's Francesca da Rimini.